kaho88/seat-manualpap/README.md

 ### Advanced Features

+- Add the Corp that needs to be checked in the Config Section
+- Whitelist: remove specific Users from Reports (we all know CEOs are AFK)
 - Import FATs from AllianceAuth (copy & paste) and automatically generate OPs and PAPs for monthly tracking
 - Inactive user detection – identify players with no FAT activity for 3 months
 - Monthly PAP reports – overview of all SeAT PAPs in a structured report view